 As stated in “Reporting Advancement,” 126.96.36.199, all advancement must be reported to local councils.* This is important in keeping member records up to date, and it assures an accurate count in the Journey to Excellence performance recognition program.
 “Unit Advancement Responsibilities,” 188.8.131.52, suggests the unit advancement coordinator should use the BSA’s internet portal to accomplish the reporting.
 When this is done, it alleviates issues in documenting progress as Scouts submit Eagle applications or transfer from one unit to another within a council.
 Consistent and constant reporting also assures accurate records for use by commissioners, other district and council volunteers, and the National Council.

 *An advancement report is not required to purchase adventure loops or pins.
 However, to ensure that each Cub Scout’s record is complete and accurate, all adventures— required and elective—should be posted in the BSA system using the internet portal for reporting advancement.

 These are critical in evaluating unit health, adjusting service delivery, and researching changes in programs and requirements.
 It is recommended that units report advancement at least monthly with a final annual report each December.
 These reporting cycles are important because they support local and National Council data collection for the Journey to Excellence program as well as statistical analysis.

 Benefits of Electronic Advancement Reporting

-- Provides straightforward and direct method
+- Provides straightforward and direct method of reporting

 - Eliminates issues with deciphering handwriting